Why Movie Theaters are More Important Than We Realize

 The movie theater is a place created for perspective gathering, and there is a unique magic to the movie theater that extends far beyond its impact on the individual.

-That isn’t a political statement by the way.
+That isn’t a political statement.
 It’s simply an observation of what happens when people aren’t able (or even allowed) to interact and have meaningful face-to-face conversations with friends, coworkers, neighbors, and even strangers.